Campbelldonthea/Azure-Network-Protocols/README.md

 <h2></h2>

- In Azure we are going  create a resource group so we can initalize both of our virtual machines.
-Once we have our resource group made we then want to make our first virtual machine.
-The first virtual machine we are going to make is a Windows 10 virtual machine.
-Select the resource group you made,  and then name the virtual machine windows-vm ,put in the region as east-us 2.
-Under image make sure you select Windows 10 Pro, version 22H as the operating system.
-As for the size of the machine we are going to want to use atleast 2 vcpus, and 8 gb of memory.
-Create a username and password , click next and advance to the Networking tab.
+In Azure, we will first create a resource group to initialize both of our virtual machines.
+Once the resource group is set up, we will proceed to create the first virtual machine, which will be a Windows 10 VM.
+Select the resource group you created and name the virtual machine "windows-vm," setting the region to "East US 2."
+For the operating system, choose "Windows 10 Pro, version 22H."
+When selecting the machine size, ensure it includes at least 2 vCPUs and 8 GB of memory.
+Create a username and password, then click "Next" to proceed to the Networking tab.
 <p>
 <img src="https://i.imgur.com/0BJ4CEM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>